n1299cb/Impulcifer-Atmos/README.md

 done right virtualized speakers can be indistinguishable from real speakers.

 Watch these videos to get an idea what good BRIRs can do.
-The method used by Smyth Realizer and Creative Super X-Fi demos is the same what Impulcifer uses.
+The method used by Smyth Realizer and Creative Super X-Fi demos is the same what Earprint uses.

 - [Realiser A16 Smyth Research (Kickstarter project)](https://www.youtube.com/watch?v=3mZhN3OG-tc)
 - [a16 realiser](https://www.youtube.com/watch?v=RtY9QIkRJxA)
 - [Creative Super X-Fi 3D Immersive Headphone Technology at CES 2018](https://www.youtube.com/watch?v=mAidEm9_JYM)

 These demos are trying to make headphones sound as much as possible like the speakers they have in the demo room for a good [wow](https://www.youtube.com/watch?v=KlLMlJ2tDkg) effect.
-Impulcifer actually takes this even further because Impulcifer can do measurements with only one speaker so you don't need access to surround speaker setup and can do room acoustic corrections which are normally not possible in real rooms with DSP.
+Earprint actually takes this even further because Earprint can do measurements with only one speaker so you don't need access to surround speaker setup and can do room acoustic corrections which are normally not possible in real rooms with DSP.

 ## License